Terms of Reference

 Role of the Board

-Strategy.
 AMMnet’s Board sets the strategic vision of AMMnet, ensures the ongoing viability of AMMnet, and ensures AMMnet maintains focus on its mission, vision, and values.

-Committees and activities.
 The Board reviews the committee structure and activities to ensure they align with AMMnet’s mission and strategic goals, including changing committees as needed.
 The Board delegates Governance and Finance Committees by selecting Board members to serve on these Committees.
 The Board sets strategy for spending funds and sets overall budget by activity.

-Leadership sustainability.
 The Board plans for leadership transition by identifying and developing potential committee chairs, task force leaders, and successor to the board chair.

 Board Membership

-Election to the Board.
 Each member will be elected for 1 year and automatically renewed for 1 additional year if attendance criteria have been met.
 Board members can be re-elected with a maximum of 4 years of service allowed.
 Initially, term limits will be staggered such that no more than half the Board turns over within a 6-month period.

 Board elections by the general membership will happen annually, or more frequently if the Board decides to hold a special election.
 Voting will occur during a general assembly if quorum (defined below) has been reached.
 Voting during the general assembly will be supplemented by outreach via email so that members unable to attend the general assembly will have the opportunity to vote.
 Email voting will close one week after the general assembly.
 All voting will require entry of the member’s email address to ensure each member votes only once.
 All voting will be anonymous.

-Leaving the Board before the term limit has expired.
 Board members who wish to leave the Board early are requested to give 2 months’ notice.
 Board members may be removed from the Board (for example, for Code of Conduct violations) via a Board vote.

-Attendance criteria.
 The expectation is that Board members attend all Board meetings.
 Minimum attendance is two-thirds of meetings over a 1-year period.
 Board members are expected to have a reasonable reason for missing a meeting and to provide adequate notice.
 If a meeting is missed, the Board member is expected to catch up by reading meeting minutes.
 If a Board member consistently is unable to attend Board meetings, they may be subject to removal from the Board at the 1-year mark or sooner if more than one-third of meetings have already been missed.

 Board Operations

-Meeting cadence.
 AMMnet’s Board meets every 2 months.
 The Board may meet more often if called by the Board Chair or less often if the Board agrees.
 Quorum is established when over 50% of Board members, or at least 5 Board members if the Board is small, are in attendance and the Board Chair is present.

-Board decisions.
 Board meetings are focused on decision-making rather than information transfer.
 Board members are thus expected to read pre-reads if provided and to read Committee updates, newsletters, etc. to stay informed between meetings.
 The Board votes on recommendations made by Committees or the Board Chair.
 The Board Chair’s vote breaks ties; otherwise the Board Chair abstains from voting.
 All votes are passed with majority vote (>50%) and all votes are anonymous.

-Meeting agendas and items for voting.
 Meeting agendas will be prepared by the Board Chair.
 Any Board member may request items to be added to the agenda, including items for Board vote.

-Dissemination.
 Meeting minutes are taken by the Secretariat and shared in AMMnet’s newsletter, directly with Board members, and archived in AMMnet’s file system within 1 week of the meeting.
 Important decisions may also be disseminated at AMMnet seminars or directly through emails.

 Evaluating the Board